-The publication history of the 1926–27 Rojan-illustrated Manuel is still something of a mystery, and it appears that only a few copies ever existed; even these were probably not all illustrated in their entirety by Rojan.
-What we do know is that Jean-Pierre Dutel’s comprehensive Bibliographie des ouvrages érotiques publiés clandestinement en Français entre 1920 et 1970 tells us at Item 1917 that there is an edition with the same text including twelve in-text colour illustrations by Léon Courbouleix, and that in Spring 1973 the bookseller Coulet & Faure had in their catalogue ‘a unique example illustrated with 78 superb watercolours by Rojan’.
+The publication history of the 1926 Rojan-illustrated Manuel is quite a mystery; it appears that very few copies ever existed, and even these were probably not all illustrated in their entirety by Rojan.
+What we do know is that Jean-Pierre Dutel’s comprehensive Bibliographie des ouvrages érotiques publiés clandestinement en Français entre 1920 et 1970 tells us at Item 1917 that there is an edition with the same text including twelve in-text colour illustrations by Léon Courbouleix, and that in Spring 1973 the bookseller Coulet & Faure had in their catalogue ‘a unique example illustrated with 72 superb watercolours by Rojan’.
 Dutel also says that a colleague of his had another unique copy with twelve gouaches by Marcel Stobbaerts.
 Under Item 1916 Dutel lists an earlier version of the Manuel, published by Simon Kra, which was printed without illustrations, but which is known to exist in one-off copies hand-illustrated by artists including Rojan and Yan Dyl.
 A copy illustrated with twelve watercolours by Rojan was owned by the collector Gérard Nordmann and included in the April 2006 auction of his library.